Android Deployment

 Additionally, you may need to put the device in an administrator mode or revoke the lockdown screen first before pushing the install.

-Starting with Android 11, apps like Mobile Eye are no longer allowed to write to the SD card.
-Therefore, you must use the Managed Configuration features to push your organization ID to devices.
+Also starting with Android 11, apps like Mobile Eye are no longer allowed to write to the SD card.
+Therefore, you must use the Android Enterprise Managed Configuration features to push your organization ID to devices.
 More information is below.

 SOTI MobiControl